uio-cees/hpc/reports/CEES_bioinformatics_yearly_report_2015.md

 higher productivity: a day a week is common, and a ten-fold improvement isn't rare.’
 With support from the faculty of Mathematics and Natural Sciences and the Science Library, three workshops open to all researchers at UiO were organised in 2015
+* CEES bioinformaticians were involved in several university and international courses
+  * High Throughput Sequencing technologies and bioinformatics analysis (INF-BIO9121 and INF-BIO5121, UiO)
+  * Bioinformatics for Metagenomic Analyses and Environmental Sequencing (BIO9905MERG1, UiO)
+  * Programming for Evolutionary Biology (Leipzig, Germany)
+  * Workshop on Molecular Evolution (Cesky Krumlov, Czech Republic)

 ## Outlook 2016